CodeSandbox Containers out of Beta & Improvements

 It's time for the second announcement of CodeSandbox!
 In September we made the announcement of CodeSandbox Containers, with containers we execute the code you write on a server instead of in the browser.
 This allows you to run almost anything you want on CodeSandbox, just like a local development environment.

-During this time, we flawlessly ran more than 23,000 container sandboxes, while considering users’ feedback, and iterating on the feature.
-It wasn’t all rainbow and unicorns, though, we had a few (expected) glitches along the way.
-So we worked hard on improving both the infrastructure and the implementation, and we’re quite confident to mark this feature as stable beginning today!
+During this time, we flawlessly ran more than 23,000 container sandboxes, while considering users' feedback, and iterating on the feature.
+It wasn't all rainbows and unicorns 🌈🦄, though, we had a few (expected) glitches along the way.
+So we worked hard on improving both the infrastructure and the implementation, and we're quite confident to mark this feature as stable beginning today!

 We saw many new kinds of projects on CodeSandbox as soon as we released containers, we want to highlight some of the craziest and best ideas built on CodeSandbox.

-One of the best examples we can give you for the stability of containers is the homepage for https://nuxtjs.org/ as they have been running them from almost the start and have been integral in testing the resilience of our containers.
+One of the best examples we can give you for the stability of containers is the homepage for Nuxt.js as they have been using it from almost the start and have been integral in testing the resilience of our containers.
 This is their starter example.

 The possibilities are endless!

 We've been doing many improvements since the initial release.
 Here are the highlights of what we built and improved.